Bothell is 20-miles from Seattle, northeast of Lake Washington on the Sammamish River.

 5. Check out some Main Street shops.

-Browse stylish furniture pieces along Bothell's Main Street at the First & Main Design Market.
+Browse stylish furniture pieces along Main Street in Bothell at the First & Main Design Market.

 There's even an interior design service to assist with your selections.